GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 Next, add the logic that updates the policy number used by the process.

-1. Locate the appropriate point in the existing process where the policy number needs to be updated.
-2. Add another **Script Task**.
+1. Add another **Script Task** after the _create-policy-num_ Script Task and before the _create-folder_ Task.
-3. Name the task:
+2. Name the task: `update-policy-num`

-   `update-policy-num`

-4. Create a new Script with the same title.
+3. Create a new Script with the same title.
-5. Apply the script to the script task.

-### Configure the Script

-1. Select `update-policy-num` script.
-2. Paste the provided helper function.
+4. Paste the provided helper function:
 ```
 // =================================================
 // INSTRUCTOR HANDS-ON TYPING: